GabeScott/standard-works-vault/General Conference/2010 April - Help Them on Their Way Home.md

 You know of two powerful programs provided by the Lord.
 One, for young women, is called Personal Progress.
 The other, for Aaronic Priesthood holders, is called Duty to God.
 We encourage young people in the rising generation to see their own potential to build great spiritual strength.
 And we plead with those who care about those young people to rise to what the Lord requires of us to help them.
 And since the future of the Church depends upon them, all of us care.

 The two programs have been improved, but their purpose remains unchanged.
-President Monson put it this way: we must “learn what we should learn, do what we should do, and be what we should be.”
+President Monson put it this way: we must “learn what we should learn, do what we should do, and be what we should be.”[^2]

-The Personal Progress booklet for young women makes the purpose clear for them: “The Personal Progress program uses the eight Young Women values to help you understand more fully who you are, why you are here on the earth, and what you should be doing as a daughter of God to prepare for the day you go to the temple to make sacred covenants.”
+The *Personal Progress* booklet for young women makes the purpose clear for them: “The Personal Progress program uses the eight Young Women values to help you understand more fully who you are, why you are here on the earth, and what you should be doing as a daughter of God to prepare for the day you go to the temple to make sacred covenants.”

 It goes on to say that young women will “make commitments, carry them out, and report your progress to a parent or leader.”
 It also promises that “the patterns you establish as you work on Personal Progress—such as prayer, scripture study, service, and journal keeping—will become personal daily habits.
-These habits will strengthen your testimony and help you learn and improve throughout your life.”
+These habits will strengthen your testimony and help you learn and improve throughout your life.”[^3]

 The Duty to God program for young men in the Aaronic Priesthood has been strengthened and focused.
 It will be contained in one simple book for all three Aaronic Priesthood offices.
 The young men and their leaders will receive a copy of this new book.
 It is a powerful tool.
 It will strengthen the testimonies of young men and their relationship with God.
 It will help them learn and want to fulfill their priesthood duties.
 It will strengthen their relationships with their parents, among quorum members, and with their leaders.